Other Minds (organization): Broadcasts

 Music from Other Minds is a weekly program produced and hosted by Charles Amirkhanian and Other Minds staff since 2005.
 It is broadcast on San Francisco radio station KALW and features a wide variety of international new music common to the mission of Other Minds.
 Weekly programs are also accessible via streaming from the program website following the broadcast.

-The Other Minds Podcast was launched in 2022 and features interviews with composers and performers of contemporary music such as Raven Chacon, Theresa Wong, Lars Petter Hagen, Morton Subotnick, and Mari Kimura.
+The Other Minds Podcast was launched in 2022 and features interviews with composers and performers of contemporary music such as Raven Chacon, Pamela Z, Theresa Wong, Lars Petter Hagen, Morton Subotnick, and Mari Kimura.

 Record Label

 Original vinyl release of Nancarrow's Player Piano Studies autographed by the composer.
 From the collection of Charles Amirkhanian.